 as an adolescent

 There are many different types of MS. When it occurs during childhood, the condition usually takes the form of relapsing and remitting.
 This means that the symptoms suddenly reappear every few months or years, last for a few weeks or months, then go back into remission.

-Factors that may trigger or worsen symptoms include: Heat (including hot weather, hot baths or showers, fever)OverexertionInfection
+Factors that may trigger or worsen symptoms include: Heat, including hot weather, hot baths or showers, and feverOverexertionInfection

 The goals of MS treatment are to: Relieve symptomsPrevent relapsesDelay disabilitySlow disease progression

 Work with the doctor to develop a treatment plan for your child.
 Options include: